gocloudLa/terraform-aws-standard-platform/modules/workload/README.md

 # Workload Layer

-The Workload layer provides application-level services including static websites, containerized applications, serverless functions, and batch processing jobs.
+The Workload layer provides application-level services including static websites, containerized applications, serverless functions, batch processing jobs, and EC2 instances.
 This layer contains the actual applications and workloads that run on top of the infrastructure foundation.

 ## 🎯 Overview

-The Workload layer provides application-level services including static websites, containerized applications, serverless functions, and batch processing jobs.
+The Workload layer provides application-level services including static websites, containerized applications, serverless functions, batch processing jobs, and EC2 instances.
 This layer contains the actual applications and workloads that run on top of the infrastructure foundation.

 This layer includes the following GoCloud wrapper modules: